gravtrade/gravtrade.github.io/_posts/2016-09-18-pepperstone-broker-rebate-edge-standard.md

 If you trade 1500 standard lot monthly and the commission was $10 per lot, your trading cost would be $15000.
 While if you get 0.4 pips rebate per lot, you will get 40% ($6000) commission discount for 1500 lot every month!
 If dont think this is as an opportunity, just think how much you cost your money by paying broker commission and paying swap?

+> On Pepperstone Edge Standard Account, broker commission included inside your spread, that is why no commission deducted on your trade blotter.

 Follow steps below:

 1. Sign up Pepperstone Standard account through our IB [Here](https://pepperstone.com/?a_aid=pro "Here") and you will get $4 for every 1 Standard Lot traded.